 The Miami underbelly Montana inhabits is a greedy, vacuous place built on drugs and violence, an intangible world where glitz and glam are punctuated by corruption and gang wars, a fact that De Palma juxtaposes beautifully during a grisly stand-off at the ironically named Sun Ray Hotel.
-The bosses are paranoid, the lax Miami streets are regularly blood-soaked, and the women, no more than accessories to the power plays and decadence, are there for the cash and the yayo.
-The Scarface soundtrack, as empty and as fatuous as some of its tracks may be, perfectly encapsulates a loveless environment of wraithlike disposability, while Giorgio Moroder’s synth contributions saturate the movie with a detached sense of pseudo-emotion that is at once empty and emotionally devastating.
-Particularly effective is Gina’s Theme, a gut-wrenching ballad of faux-sentimentality which chimes with the fragility of broken porcelain.
+The bosses are paranoid, the lax Miami streets are regularly blood-soaked, and the women, no more than accessories to the power plays and decadence, are there for the cash and the yeyo.
+The Scarface soundtrack, as shallow as some of its tracks may be, perfectly encapsulates a loveless environment of wraithlike disposability, while Giorgio Moroder‘s synth contributions saturate the movie with a detached sense of pseudo-emotion that is at once empty and emotionally devastating.
+Particularly effective is Gina’s Theme, a gut-wrenching ballad of faux-sentimentality.

 Can’t you see what we’re becoming, Tony?
 We’re losers.
 We’re not winners, we’re losers. – Elvira Hancock